-It seems to me that poets such as Pablo Neruda and Shakespeare do a disservice to love because they portray it in an idealised way.
+Whereas I admire the beauty of their language, their rich imagination and the loftiness of the ideals they express, I have a problem with the poetry of both Pablo Neruda and Shakespeare.
+It seems to me that poems such as this sonnet by Neruda and this one by Shakespeare do a disservice to love because they portray it in an idealised way.
 They do not help us to understand why love grows or why it dies away.
-As well as this, Neruda's and Shakespeare's sonnets tell us nothing about the narrator, nothing about the person he loves, nor anything their relationship.
+As well as this, Neruda's and Shakespeare's sonnets tell us nothing about the narrator, nothing about the person he loves, nor anything of their relationship.
 The poems are abstract and impersonal.

 This incited me to write a sonnet that speaks about love in a non-idealised way.
 It is not meant as a spoof.
 It's probably not a sonnet, perhaps not even a poem, but here goes:

 How do I love you?

 I love you through a series of accidents,

 the accidents of your qualities matching my yearnings.

 I love you through a chain of shared memories